raraz15/electronic_music_downloader/README.md

 This part is only for using the Spotify functionalities of the repository.

-To get information from your Spotify playlists, you will need the CLIENT_ID,CLIENT_SECRET keys of the user (you).
+To get information from your Spotify playlists, you will need the `CLIENT_ID,CLIENT_SECRET` keys of the user.
 You can get these information following the steps in: https://developer.Spotify.com/documentation/general/guides/authorization/app-settings/

 When you have these information, paste them in `spotify_client_info.json`